|

 • Enslaved House Servants – ~25% of population; 4/5 in the South

-• Indentured Servants – half of immigrants were indentured, served 3-7 years
+• Indentured Servants – half of immigrants, served 3-7 years

-• Free Blacks – small portion; could own property, still not full rights
+• Free Blacks – small portion; could own property, not full rights

-• Farmers – largest class; small family labor, rarely more than 2 slaves
+• Farmers – largest class; small family labor, max 2 slaves

-• The Middling Sort – prosperous farmers, tradespeople, professionals
+• The Middling Sort – well-off farmers, tradespeople, professionals

 • Gentry – large landowners, wealthy merchants; served in military, administrative, legal, and church roles